mikeprivette/mikeprivette.github.io/README.md

 Mike has progressive experience leading and building cybersecurity programs in the Financial Services industry at both regional and global banks and insurance companies.
 He has hands-on leadership experience with engineering, operational, and risk management focused teams.

 Mike enjoys being around technology and prizes intellectual curiosity.
-In his spare time, Mike is a fitness enthusiast, enjoys reading about developing IT and cybersecurity news, and is often tinkering with with new technologies.
+In his spare time, Mike is a fitness enthusiast, enjoys reading about developing IT and cybersecurity news, and is often tinkering with new technologies.

 ## Technology Philosophy